23rd April, 2019

 Every employer should have at least a written health and safety policy statement.
 If you employ 5 or more employees, then you must have a written health and safety policy.

-We cover the law and requirements for health and safety policies, including when you need one and who's responsible in our blog post health and safety policy legal requirements.
+We cover the law and requirements for health and safety policies, including when you need one and who's responsible for writing it in our blog post health and safety policy legal requirements.

 The specific contents of a health and safety policy will vary from business to business.
-Some small business will have a fairly compact and straightforward policy.
+Some small businesses will have a fairly compact and straightforward policy.
 Some larger organisations might need additional health and safety policies for each department or site.
-However, there are some main sections of content that every health and safety policy should include.
+However, there are some main sections of content that every health and safety policy should include:

 The health and safety policy statement sets the tone for the attitude towards health and safety.
 What are you hoping to achieve?
 What aims and objectives are you working towards?
 What progress have you already made?

-Think of this section like an introduction to your policy.
-The purpose of the arrangements and responsibilities that will be detailed in later sections.
+Think of this section as an introduction to your policy.
+It should outline the purpose of the arrangements and responsibilities that will be detailed in later sections.
 It should make it clear what your commitment is towards health and safety.
-It will communicate the employer's responsibilities towards employees, and others, and employees responsibilities.
+It will communicate the employer's responsibilities towards employees and others, and employees responsibilities.

-This section outlines the chain of command in relation to health and safety.
-Who is responsible for what, who is reportable to who, and how is accountability fixed to make sure these responsibilities are carried out.
+This section outlines the chain of command for health and safety, and what accountability is in place to make sure these responsibilities are carried out.

 This might include responsibilities for inspections, first aid, fire precautions and drills, training, testing and monitoring.
-It may assign roles like health and safety managers, first aiders, fire marshalls, managers, supervisors and safety monitors.
+This section of the policy may assign roles like health and safety managers, first aiders, fire marshalls, managers, supervisors and safety monitors.

-Make sure to discuss these duties in advance.
-Everyone, including managers, supervisors and others with specific health and safety responsibilities needs to know about them.
-They need to accept their duties.
+People need to accept their duties.
 They need to know what is expected.
 They need to know how their performance will be measured and monitored.
-Where they can go for help, and what resources they have available.
+Tell them where they can go for help, and what resources they have available.

 This section will detail how the policy will be implemented with practical arrangements for risks within the business.
 Think about your work and what arrangements are needed to carry it out safely.